maflcko/b-c-gui-translations-review/reviews/cs.md

         <translation>Zadej označení této adresy; obojí se ti pak uloží do adresáře</translation>

 ERR
-The translation does not accurately reflect the English source.
-The original says to "Enter a label for this address to add it to the list of used addresses"—it does not mention "oboji" ("both") nor does it mention an "adresář" ("directory"), which is misleading.
-The English intent is to assign a label to an address to be able to add it to the list of used addresses.
+The translation is inaccurate and informal.
+It mentions saving both items to an address book ("adresář"), which is not in the source, and uses informal tone.
+The source means adding the address (with its label) to the list of used addresses.

 Correct translation:
-Zadej popisek pro tuto adresu, aby byla přidána do seznamu použitých adres
+Zadejte štítek pro tuto adresu, aby byla přidána do seznamu použitých adres.
 ```

 <!-- cache_translation_check_cs_02a28bd8f028e7427ba6d916c1c5cefaaf3e50830fee0e6eb60abe3ba5e52ef1 -->